Research output per year

 Research activity per year

-Matthew is the current editor of Cerae Journal, an assistant editor of the Brepols published series East Central Europe, 476–1795, and the reviews editor for the Journal of the Australian Early Medieval Association (AEMA).
+Matthew is assistant editor of the Brepols published series East Central Europe, 476–1795, reviews editor for the Journal of the Australian Early Medieval Association (AEMA), and Communications Officer for ANZAMEMS.

 PhD, English Kingship in the Saga Age: Memory, Transmission and the Evolution of Narrative